LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.3 - Functions/Types/Function Expression.md

 ---
-tags: js, function, term, fundamental
+tags:
+  - js
+  - function
+  - term
+  - fundamental
 ---

 - A **function expression**, also known as a *function literal*, is a code literal whose value is a function.